-The definition of misdemeanor petit theft can encompass any scenario where person steals or endeavors to steal property from a person or business when the value of the property is less than $300.
+As outlined in Section 812.014, Florida Statutes, petit theft occurs where a person steals or endeavors to steal property from a person or business when the value of the property is less than $300.
 The theft does not have to occur in a store.
-To prove the crime of Petit Theft at trial, the prosecution must establish the following two elements beyond a reasonable doubt:

 - The defendant knowingly and unlawfully obtained or used (or endeavored to obtain or use) the property of the alleged victim;